 The KCSD is committed to ensuring every student has access to a high quality curriculum from preschool to 12th grade.
 Each school's curriculum is aligned to the KY State Standards and is approved by the school's Site Based Decisionmaking Council (SBDM).
 If you have questions regarding the curriculum being taught at your student's school, please review the following policies and procedures.

+8.1 Curriculum

-8.1 Curriculum 8.11 Course of Study
+8.11 Course of Study

-08.153 Controversial Issues
+08.1353 Controversial Issues

-08.2322 Review of Instructional Materials 08.2322 AP.1 Review of Challenged Materials 08.2322 AP.21 Request for Reconsideration of Instructional/Library Materials
+08.2322 Review of Instructional Materials

+08.2322 AP:1 Review of Challenged Materials

+08.2322 AP:21 Request for Reconsideration of Instructional/Library Materials

-Virtual Learning-Center (VLC) Program (VLP)
+Virtual Learning-Program (VLP)

 Students in grades K-12 may participate in a rigorous online learning program at no cost to the family.
-Students accepted into the Virtual Learning Center Program may have the opportunity to earn a Kenton County basic diploma or a diploma from their school of residence if the student meets the specific graduation requirements of that school.
-In addition, students accepted into the VLC Program will be able to utilize the district resources, such as tutoring and counseling.
-Lastly, students accepted into the VLC Program will be able to participate in extracurricular activities at the school of residence such as: sports, clubs, theater, and band.
-VLC Program students are on a contract and must remain in good standing to continue in the program.
+Students accepted into the Virtual Learning Program may have the opportunity to earn a Kenton County basic diploma or a diploma from their school of residence if the student meets the specific graduation requirements of that school.
+In addition. students accepted into the VL Program will be able to utilize the district resources, such as tutoring and counseling.
+Lastly, students accepted into the VL Program will be able to participate in extracurricular activities at the school of residence such as: sports, clubs, theater, and band.
+VL Program students are on a contract and must remain in good standing to continue in the program.
+Approval into the VL program is on an annual basis.

-VLC Frequently Asked Questions VLP Student Application
+VLP Student Application